chromeos/chromeos.dev/pages/en/android/window-management.md

 Apps can specify their initial launch size in the following ways:

-1. Use a specific launch size only in windowed environments.
-This helps the Chrome OS window manager give the desired launch bounds and orientation to an app and will not affect mobile behaviour.
+1. Use a specific launch size only in windowed environments: This helps the Chrome OS window manager give the desired launch bounds and orientation to an app and will not affect behaviour on mobile devices.
 To indicate launch preferences, add the following Chrome OS specific meta tags inside the [Activity⁠](https://developer.android.com/guide/topics/manifest/activity-element.html) element of the `AndroidManifest.xml` file:

 ```xml {title=AndroidManifest.xml}
 <meta-data android:name="WindowManagerPreference:FreeformWindowSize"